Vyral/base-template/_posts/2021-08-16-the-4-benefits-of-a-pre-listing-home-inspection.md

 **2\.
 Time and money savings:** A pre-listing inspection costs about the same as a regular inspection, but it gives sellers plenty of time to fix problems.
 Better yet, they have the time to compare repair costs for different companies and negotiate the best deal.

 **3\.
-Reduces risk of buyer requests:** Because buyers know everything up front, they’re less likely to ask for seller concessions or price reductions.
+Reduces risk of buyer requests:** Because buyers know everything upfront, they’re less likely to ask for seller concessions or price reductions.

 **4\.
 Earns a higher level of trust:** The pre-listing inspection aids the seller’s disclosures, earning the seller a higher level of trust from buyers.
 It makes the home seem more attractive as well.